Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Methods

 Three datasets were used to perform the structural analysis: (1) CryinGAN-generated structures with low interface energy ($\leq 0$ J/m$^2$), (2) randomly generated structures with low interface energy (i.e., the training structures), and (3) randomly generated structures with high interface energy ($> 0$ J/m$^2$).
-Each dataset contains 1,500 structures that were relaxed using the M3GNet interatomic potential followed by DFT calculations.
+Each dataset contains 1,500 structures that were relaxed using M3GNet followed by DFT calculations.
+The coordination environment of atoms in the interface region was compared between the datasets.
+The coordination motif fingerprints of Li and Sc atoms in the interface region were calculated for each dataset and averaged.

-To evaluate the structural similarity between the CryinGAN dataset and the training dataset, we compared the coordination environment of atoms in the interface region.
-The same comparison was carried out between the high energy dataset and the training dataset.
-For each structure, the CrystalNNFingerprint \cite{RN263} was calculated for Li and Sc atoms in the interface region, allowing only the anions (Cl and O) to be considered as neighbors.
-The CrystalNNFingerprint is a vector containing coordination likelihoods, and local structure order parameters (LoStOPs) that describe the extent to which an observed coordination environment matches a perfect coordination motif.
-For each atom type (Li/Sc), an average fingerprint was calculated by averaging the site fingerprints of each structure, then averaging across all structures in a dataset.
 The Euclidean distance and cosine similarity between the average fingerprint of the CryinGAN/high energy dataset and the training dataset were calculated.
-To visualize the coordination motif distribution of the datasets, the most likely coordination motif of each interface Li/Sc atom was identified by first selecting the coordination number with the highest likelihood, then selecting the coordination motif of this coordination number with the highest LoStOP.
+To visualize the coordination motif distribution of the datasets, the most likely coordination motif of each interface Li/Sc atom was identified by first selecting the coordination number with the highest likelihood, then selecting the coordination motif of this coordination number with the highest local structure order parameter (LoStOP)~\cite{RN263}.
 We only plotted coordination motifs that appeared in $>$ 1 \% of the interface Li/Sc atoms in the training structures.
-95 \% bootstrap pivotal confidence intervals \cite{RN336} were calculated using 1,000 bootstrap samples with 1,500 structures in each sample.
+95 \% bootstrap pivotal confidence intervals~\cite{RN336} were calculated using 1,000 bootstrap samples with 1,500 structures in each sample.